 Alternative 1 (No Action).
-A recreational annual catch target (ACT) is not specified for red snapper in the South Atlantic Region.
+There is no A recreational annual catch target (ACT) is not specified for red snapper in the South Atlantic Region.

 Alternative 2.
-ACT = recreational ACL(1-average 2012 to 2015 PSE) or ACL0.5, whichever is greater.
+ACT = recreational ACL\(1-average 2012 to 2015 PSE) or ACL\0.5, whichever is greater.